christopher-besch/homepage/src/articles/04_revealjs/revealjs.md

 ### Development Environment
 Because no one wants to build everything over and over when they change a small detail, a few symlinks form a convenient dev environment.
 This allows you to directly open your presentation `index.html` files as if they had already been copied into the `public` directory.
-You can even use `live-server`, which can be installed with `yarn global add live-server`, to automatically reload the page when you change your presentation.
+You can even use [live-server](https://github.com/tapio/live-server), which can be installed with `yarn global add live-server`, to automatically reload the page when you change your presentation.
 If you use VSCode, you can check out the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 ```bash
 echo "creating symlinks for development..."